-With men of great faith come great testimonies.
-Samuel Morris is no different.
-Within months of his passing, his incredible story began a journey around the world continuing far into the next century and beyond with a voice that could not be silenced.
+Within months of Samuel Morris’ passing, his incredible story began a journey around the world continuing far into the next century and beyond with a voice that could not be silenced.

 Funds and Scholarships

-Beginning as early as 1891, when Jacob Kichler offered President Thaddeus Reade a five dollar bill marking the first contribution to the Samuel Morris Faith Fund, Taylor has sought to aide others like Morris around the world.
+Beginning as early as 1891, when Jacob Kichler offered President Thaddeus Reade a five dollar bill marking the first contribution to the Samuel Morris Faith Fund, Taylor has sought to aid others like Morris around the world.

 In 1996, after receiving a $3.15 million grant from Lilly Endowment, Inc., Taylor established the Samuel Morris Scholars program.
 The endowment awarded approximately 125 Indiana high school students with amounts ranging from $2,000 to $6,000.
 It ended with the 2003-2004 academic year.

-When Lowell and Virginia Hatfield learned the original Faith Fund had been inactive for several years, they quickly acted to ensure Morris’ testimony would continue by establishing a scholarship for international students.
+When Lowell and Virginia Hatfield learned the original Faith Fund had been inactive for several years, they took action to ensure Morris’ testimony would continue by establishing a scholarship for international students.

 To contribute to the Samuel Morris Endowed International Student Scholarship Fund, you can make a gift online or send a check payable to Taylor University and include “Samuel Morris Scholarship Fund” on the memo line.
 For more information, contact Michael Mortensen.